Netflix/pollyjs/docs/quick-start.md

 }
 ```

-## Client Side Server
+## Client-Side Server

-Every polly instance has a reference to a client side server which you can leverage
+Every polly instance has a reference to a client-side server which you can leverage
 to gain full control of all HTTP interactions as well as dictate how the Polly instance
 should handle them.